engelsjk/polygol/README.md

 ## Why ```polygon-clipping```?

 The [polygon-clipping](https://github.com/mfogel/polygon-clipping) library is a well-tested implementation of the Martínez-Rueda-Feito algorithm and is also currently used behind-the-scenes in both TurfJS and the OpenStreetMap iD editor.
-Naively porting this library to Go is intended to provide a simple but robust polygon clipping capability in Go without the need for [GEOS](https://trac.osgeo.org/geos) bindings.
+Naively porting this library from JS to Go is intended to provide a fairly robust polygon clipping capability in Go without the need for [GEOS](https://trac.osgeo.org/geos) bindings.

 ## Improvements

-The first improvement to ```polygol``` will likely be a slight restructuring to make the library concurrency-safe.
-Future improvements may also include algorithm restructuring, better memory management and built-in interfaces to common Go geometry libraries.
+Future improvements may include algorithm restructuring and built-in interfaces to common Go geometry libraries.

 ## Performance